benyanke/docs/_posts/2018-10-10-create-pool.markdown

 It is recommended to add no more than nine disks in a single vdev.
 If the configuration has more disks, it is recommended to divide them into separate vdevs and the pool data will be striped across them.

-RAID-Z technically production safe, but not reccomended, because a single disk failure results in the vdev having no redundancy.
+RAID-Z technically production safe, but not recommended, because a single disk failure results in the vdev having no redundancy.
 Use
 RAID-Z2 or 3 if possible.

 **RAID-Z2**